TheChaosCommunity/seartch/README.md

-# seartch
+# Seartch
-Seartch | A scratch.mit.edu search engine
+Seartch is a scratch.mit.edu search engine, currently on proto-0.1!

+## Features

+WIP